-I decided to have a survey completed on a property in Norton prior to retaining solicitors.
-I have been told that there is a flying freehold element to the property.
-My surveyor has said that some mortgage companies may not give a loan on such a home.
+Due to the guidance of my in-laws I had a survey completed on a house in Norton before instructing lawyers.
+I have been told that there is a flying freehold overhang to the property.
+Our surveyor has said that some mortgage companies will refuse to issue a loan on a flying freehold house.

-It depends who your proposed lender is.
-Lloyds has different requirements from Birmingham Midshires.
-If you e-mail us we can check via the appropriate lender.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Norton.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Norton to see if the conveyancing costs will increase in light of this.
+It varies from the lender to lender.
+Bank of Scotland has different instructions from Birmingham Midshires.
+If you call us we can check via the relevant lender.
+If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Norton.
+Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Norton to see if the conveyancing will be more expensive.

 In my capacity as executor for the will of my grandmother I am selling a residence in Neath but live in Norton.
 My conveyancer (based 250 miles awayrequires that I sign a stat dec prior to the transaction finalising.
 Could you suggest a conveyancing solicitor in Norton who can attest and place their company stamp on the document?